 Unit test will be given when all chapters in that unit have been completed.
 Pop-tests will be given at intervals during the course.
 Students have ATI tests that will be averaged as a pop test grade.
 The remaining grades will be averaged and will count as a test grade.
 At the end of the course, a final exam will be given.
-The student must be present on the day of the final exam in order to complete course requirements.
 This exam will be twenty-five percent of the course grade.
 An overall satisfactory grade in the clinical area is required to pass Introduction to Pediatrics.
 You must pass both the clinical and the theory and make satisfactory academic progress to pass Pediatrics.